richy330/Documentation/_sources/Workbench_AvailableTests.md

 These tests require `this.mlt.mltutorInternalVariableCheck = {'mltutorDispRegexpCorrect'};` to be set.

-In the following example there are four outputs with disp required from the student
+In the following example, the student is required to create four `disp`-outputs:

 ```
 this.mlt.mltutorDispRegexp = {...